Ericsson/dataplanebook/src/glossary.rst

       an EAL thread originating from the same DPDK process.

-      A DPDK application is normally deployed in a manner which will prevent this scenario from ever occuring.
+      A DPDK application is normally deployed in a manner which will prevent this scenario from ever occurring.

    Physical core
       The term physical core refers to the underlying electric